Ongoing

 • Capturing feedback and learning throughout to develop a blueprint for rural digital inclusion for other communities and local and regional policy-makers

-Techy tea parties are one off events where people can drop in and chat to other people in their community over a cuppa, while getting advice and support with using technology and getting online while also having a cuppa and a chat.
-NICRE and CAN are working with village halls and other local organisations and volunteers to run a series of these events in Northumberland in early 2025.
+Techy tea parties are one off special events where people can drop in to get support with using technology and getting online at the same time as having a cuppa and a chat.
+We've already run several of these events in different locations across Northumberland and have had really positive feedback.

 Throughout the project we'll be capturing and sharing learning about ways to boost digital access, skills and confidence in rural communities, and showcasing case studies on our Innovation Portal.
 We would love to hear stories and examples from any part of the UK and beyond.